memgraph/docs/products/memgraph/upcoming/tutorials/understanding-music-with-modules.md

 LIMIT 10;
 ```

+---
+**NOTE**

-Note: calculating betweenness centrality for each node can take some time to
+Calculating betweenness centrality for each node can take some time to
 finish.
 The issue of slower `NetworkX` implementations is something we at
 Memgraph would like to address in the future.
+An exmaple of this can be seen
+in the next section of this tutorial.

+---

 For our last trick, let's try to locate communities inside our network.
 Communities are a set of nodes that are densely connected.